MFR6340/theenglishextension.org/resources/Lexile Levels.md

 -   HL (High-Low): The book has a Lexile measure much lower than the average reading ability of the intended age range of its readers.
 HL books include content of a high interest level, but are written in a style that is easier for a struggling reader.
 -   IG (Illustrated Guide): The book consists of independent pieces or sections of text, such as in an encyclopedia or glossary.
 -   NC (Non-Conforming): The book has a Lexile measure that is markedly higher than is typical for the publisher's intended audience or designated developmental level of the book.
 NC books are good choices for high-ability readers.
 -   NP (Non-Prose): The book contains more than 50% of non-standard or non-conforming prose, such as poems, plays, songs and recipes.
 NP books do not receive a Lexile measure.

-They should be independently reading books that are at an appropriate lexile level, or between 100 points below or 50 points above their designated reading level.

 The objective with reading levels is to find a books that are the correct INDEPENDENT reading level for your child.

 Parents should not worry as much about what level a child is currently at, but rather, if the child is showing growth in reading over the academic year.

 For more information, see: lexile.com
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTk5MDM0NzA1Myw4MjIxOTM0NDQsMTc1NT
+eyJoaXN0b3J5IjpbLTI3MDU5MTQ1NSw4MjIxOTM0NDQsMTc1NT
 M3Mjg5Niw5MzUyNTkwNDRdfQ==
 -->